khuan86/khuan86-port/_portfolio/03_openagent_hp.md

 > **Brief:** Redesign and rebrand the homepage/company
 > **Tools:** Photoshop, Illustrator

+**tl;dr:** New design has a stronger brand identity that looks welcoming, trustworthy and professional.

 Problem
 ------------
 As a new start-up, the client went through several stages of design.
 Design was last on the list and the website was mainly there to serve a purpose: lead generation.
 They were growing rapidly and realised they needed a stronger brand identity.

 I agreed with them that the old design looked too busy and lacked a lot of personality.
 It also looked quite outdated and therefore unprofessional.

 Solution
 ------------